AdobeDocs/commerce-php/src/pages/developer/cache/page/private-content.md

 ## Invalidate private content

 Specify actions that trigger cache invalidation for private content blocks in a `sections.xml` configuration file in the `Vendor/ModuleName/etc/frontend` directory.
-Magento invalidates the cache on a POST or PUT request.
+The application invalidates the cache on a POST or PUT request.

 Customer sections was designed to cache private data in browser storage.
 This means that any customer section will not be updated until proper action was made.